-The Air Bag warning light will turn on for four to eight seconds as a bulb check when the ignition switch is first turned to ON/RUN.
+The Air Bag Warning Light will turn on for four to eight seconds as a bulb check when the ignition is first placed in the MAR (ACC/ON/RUN) position.
 If the light is either not on during starting, stays on, or turns on while driving, have the system inspected at an authorized dealer as soon as possible.
 This light will illuminate with a single chime when a fault with the Air Bag Warning Light has been detected, it will stay on until the fault is cleared.
 If the light comes on intermittently or remains on while driving, have an authorized dealer service the vehicle immediately.
-Refer to "Occupant Restraints" in "Things To Know Before Starting Your Vehicle" for further information.
+Refer to "Occupant Restraints Systems" for further information.